Origins and Endpoints of Image Training Datasets Created “In the Wild” #

 At the same time, corporations were amassing far larger face datasets but these were off limits to academic research and public benchmarks.
 Google reportedly build an internal dataset of over 200 million images and 8 million identities, while Facebook has over 500 million images from 10 million identities.10 Engineers and researchers, locked out of the proprietary data sources controlled by corporations or government agencies, sought alternative data collection methods to make face recognition research more widely accessible.
 This led to the surge in the usage and development of biometric datasets created “in the wild” that could be used for both training and public benchmarking.

-To understand how this shift in data collection has evolved, our research developed a system to categorize, track, and visualize datasets by analyzing and geocoding the research citations associated with each dataset.
-Rather than rely on the researcher’s initial intended purpose and purview to understand how a dataset is impacting society, our analysis reframes datasets as a biometric commodity in a global information supply chain, and our research maps the transnational flow of datasets that power a growing crisis of biometric surveillance technologies.
+To understand how this shift in data collection has evolved, a system was developed to categorize, track, and visualize datasets by analyzing and geocoding the research citations associated with each dataset.
+Rather than rely on the researcher’s initial intended purpose and purview to understand how a dataset is impacting society, this analysis reframes datasets as a biometric commodity in a global information supply chain.
+This research maps the transnational flow of dataset, as a global commodity, that powers a growing crisis of biometric surveillance technologies.

 The geographic information for each dataset is inferred by using the author’s stated affiliation in the front matter of publicly available research papers.
 Typically, a research paper is published coinciding with the release of a new dataset.
 This becomes the starting point to then analyze the geographic metadata in other research publications that cite the original work.
 For each dataset, hundred or thousands of PDFs are located and then manually reviewed to verify whether the researchers would have needed to download the data in order to conduct their research.
-Specifically, we look for researchers using datasets as part of a research methodology, including as training, fine-tuning, or verification data.
-Research papers are omitted that only mention the dataset in passing as related research, or which purely cite methodology in the original paper such as algorithms or pre-trained models, because this does not prove that the researchers acquired the images.
-Because our geocoding method makes an assumption that the researcher’s self-reported the correct organization, and that they were operating at that location during the time of their research, the inferred geographic data should be understood as a proxy for revealing the global trends associated with a particular dataset, with each point on the map understood as a confirmed usage but in an approximate location.
+Broadly, this includes researchers using datasets as part of a research methodology, including as training, fine-tuning, or as verification or validation data.
+Research papers are omitted that only mention the dataset in passing as related research, which purely cite methodology in the original paper such as algorithms or pre-trained models, or use models pre-trained on a dataset because this does not prove that the researchers acquired the images.
+Because geocoding based on researchers report affiliation makes an assumption that the researcher’s self-reported organization is correct, and that they were operating at that location during the time of their research, the inferred geographic data visualized in the information supply chain maps should be understood as a proxy for revealing the global trends associated with a particular dataset, with each point on the map understood as a confirmed usage but in an approximate location.

 Next, the verified set of research papers are again reviewed for insights into the types of organizations using the data.
 As an example, we applied this methodology to a dataset created from a cafe in San Francisco called Brainwash11.
 The dataset was created by a researcher at Stanford University, who recorded the cafe’s livestream with the help of AngelCam.com and then used it to create a head detection dataset.
 Publicly available research uncovered during our analysis showed that images from the cafe in San Francisco were eventually used by the National University of Defense Technology in China, a military research organization affiliated with the People’s Liberation Army.
 As a result of our investigation, the dataset was terminated by Stanford University, which triggered mainstream media articles cautioning against this type of rogue data acquisition12.
 Brainwash is one example among hundreds which are being analyzed and published on our research project website exposing.ai that follow a similar trend.